abraunegg/onedrive/docs/usage.md

 Use `skip_size = "value"` as part of your 'config' file where files larger than this size (in MB) will be skipped.

 ### How to 'rate limit' the application to control bandwidth consumed for upload & download operations?
-To minimise the Internet bandwidth for upload and download operations, you can add the 'rate_limit' configuration option as part of your 'config' file.
+To optimise Internet bandwidth usage during upload and download processes, include the 'rate_limit' setting in your configuration file.
+This setting controls the bandwidth allocated to each thread.

-The default value is '0' which means use all available bandwidth for the application.

-The value being used can be reviewed when using `--display-config`.
+By default, 'rate_limit' is set to '0', indicating that the application will utilise the maximum available bandwidth across all threads.

+To check the current 'rate_limit' value, use the `--display-config` command.

+**Note:** Since downloads and uploads are processed through multiple threads, the 'rate_limit' value applies to each thread separately.
+For instance, setting 'rate_limit' to 1048576 (1MB) means that during data transfers, the total bandwidth consumption might reach around 16MB, not just the 1MB per thread.

 ### How can I prevent my local disk from filling up?
 By default, the application will reserve 50MB of disk space to prevent your filesystem from running out of disk space.